lucascyrne/Radar-21/Radar-Competencias-lideranca-4.0.md

 I want to create a simple system to apply a survey and give feedback to the respondents comparing his answers and his team's answers as a radar graph.
-There is no Login or Signup functionality.
+There should be a  Login/Signup functionality with password and with Google login.
 Below there is the content and the pages for the system in Markdown.
 Each new H1 title is a new page.
 Each H2 title is a new section of the page, or the section is marked between HTML tags.

 This is the sitemap and flow: